MegaTheLEGEND/ESP32-Blutooth-OBD2-Gauge/README.md

-# ESP32-OBD2-Gauge
+# ESP32-Bluetooth-OBD2-Gauge

+## This repository has been archived and is no longer maintained.
+(October 24th, 2025)

 A fully functional code-updated
 Last Update: September 27th, 2024

-This is an ESP32 OBD2 Gauge for vehicles that are compatible with obd2 (Special made for FORD vehicle)
+This is an ESP32 OBD2 Gauge for vehicles that are compatible with OBD2 (Special made for FORD vehicle)
  - Prototype https://youtu.be/PkQaUJbzTNM
  - Current Model Short Demo https://youtu.be/vvBIeim7XTE